dev-SWATy/-Secret-Hitler-/README.md

 # ◉ Secret Hitler: Circle of Secrets ◉

-# lua-tts-secret-hitler
+## Game Overview

+Enhanced version of the classic "Secret Hitler," players are divided into two teams: the Liberals and the Fascists, with one player secretly assuming the role of Hitler.
+The Liberals aim to maintain democracy by enacting liberal policies or by identifying and stopping Hitler.
+The Fascists, under the guise of Hitler, work covertly to seize power by enacting fascist policies or by successfully electing Hitler as chancellor.

+## What's New

+**Interactive Features:** Enhanced player interactions and communication tools.

+## Workshop and Subscription

+Interested in playing "◉ Secret Hitler: Circle of Secrets ◉"?
+Check out the workshop and subscribe to stay updated with the latest enhancements: [Subscribe on Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3142735640).

-## 0.0.1 - 2023-04-14
+## Acknowledgments
-1. Initial start of new SH table.

 Items, objects, skin, ideas are based on prior work of the following community members (In no particular order):
      - Lost Savage[^1]
      - Sionarr
      - l55tremine[^2]